ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Originless responses
 {: #originless-responses}
-You can return responses directly from the Edge.
+You can return responses directly from the edge.
 No need to hit your origin.

 ### Ignore POST and PUT HTTP requests
 {: #originless-responses-ignore-post-put-http-requests}